simondbrooke/terraform-training-jamfpro/support_materials/Section 2 - Management/Lesson 5 - Computer Configurations/Lesson 5 - Computer Configurations.md

 Follow these steps:

-1. Opening the PLIST file that you created, try and change some of the key value pairs to modify how the profile is configured
+1. Opening the PLIST file that you created, try and change some key value pairs to modify how the profile is configured
 2. Save the file
 3. Now modify the scope of the Config Profile, if you need help with this, try visiting the Terraform Registry webpage
 4. Run a `terraform plan` and `terraform apply` to make the changes to the config profile